ILIAS-eLearning/ILIAS/Services/Mail/README.md

 ### Recipients

-The TO, CC and BCC recipients must be passed as strings.
+The TO, CC and BCC recipients MUST be passed as strings.

 Class `\ilMail` respects the configured transport channels for each evaluated user account parsed from the recipient strings.